What is a Corporate Video?

 Pitch to your audience

 Work out who your audience is and what your main aims are before you film.
 Is it for your website, future clients?
 Is it promoting your business as a whole or just one part?
-The trick is to find something that resonates with clients, so that you can tailor your video to those viewers.
-Here’s a great example someone who’s thought about what they are saying and is engaging effectively with their audience:
+The trick is to find something that resonates with clients so that you can tailor your video to those viewers.
+Here’s a great example of someone who’s thought about what they are saying and is engaging effectively with their audience:

 Write a script

 The first step is to write a script.
 That means, coming up with a scenario including technical breakdown and dialogues.
 It must include a numbered list containing the location, shoot type, shoot angle, camera movement and a brief description of each shot.